Buyers & Sellers

 Should I be flexible in granting contingencies?

-That often depends on if you are in a buyer’s or a seller’s market, the condition of your home, the price you hope to get, how motivated you are to sell, as well as the quality and quantity of the offers you are getting.
-Any contingencies that are negotiated are written into your contract.
-Both the buyer and seller can place requirements on the table during the negotiation phase.
 A frequently seen contingency is regarding the sale and closing of the buyers home before they can purchase yours.
 Whether this requirement is reasonable, or even achievable, depends on the individuals involved.
 Financial capabilities usually play a major role in negotiations.
 Few people can afford to own two homes simultaneously, except for some all-cash buyers.

 What do I do if my house isn't getting activity?